-After completion of testing within the Designer, you should distribute your Zapp to a subset of users.
+After completion of testing within the Designer, you should publish your Zapp and distribute it to a subset of users.
 Not only will this enable you to catch issues with user permissions or experience not seen in the Designer, but it is also a great opportunity to obtain feedback directly from the people who will be using you Zapp.

 In general, the users you choose should enable you to:

 - Test your Zapp with Different User Roles/Accounts